ljharnish/pictocord-updates/README.md

 ```
 PictoCord can now send images to Pictochat!
 Using images URLs, sending images in Discord will send an image link into Pictochat, where Pictochat users can actually see your images!

+PictoCord now has Pictochat Exclusive Commands, such as p!y12pings and p!help.
 ```

 ![Pictochat Screenshot](https://i.imgur.com/TLCgpWZ.png)